 What’s more, podcasts lend themselves well to collaboration.
-Reach out to people in your network who have a similar audience to you, but who aren’t direct competitors, then invite them onto your podcast.
-That way, you can tap into their audience as well as your own which will help you grow your podcast following.
+Reach out to people in your network with a similar audience but aren’t direct competitors, then invite them to your podcast.
+That way, you can tap into their audience and your own, which will help you grow your podcast following.

-So far, so obvious.
+So far, so good.
 But where does the lead generation aspect come in?
-How can you transform podcasting into an activity that contributes to your wider inbound marketing strategy?
-Well, there are a few tactics that can work really well:
+How can you transform podcasting into an activity that contributes to your broader inbound marketing strategy?
+Well, there are a few tactics that can work well.

-The average length of a podcast is 41 minutes and 31 seconds.
+The average podcast is between 20 and 40 minutes long.
 That’s certainly enough time to discuss two or three areas related to your podcast subject.
-But it’s probably not long enough to cover the subject from all possible angles.
+But it’s probably not long enough to cover the topic from all angles.

-For instance, continuing my earlier example about a marketing agency, your podcast might be all about driving more of the right sort of traffic.
-On the podcast itself, you might discuss:
+For instance, your podcast might be all about driving more of the right sort of traffic.
+On the podcast itself, you might discuss the following: